-Montana Music Institute is a one-week music and the arts camp for children ages four and older.
+Montana Music Institute is a one-week music camp for children ages four and older.

-Our mission is to inspire youth to explore their creativity and enhance their knowledge through immersion in the universal language of music and the arts.
+Our mission is to inspire youth to explore their creativity and enhance their knowledge through immersion in the universal language of music.
 Music instructors from across the region teach classes to young students from the beginner level to the more advanced.
-Our faculty provide engaging introductions to musical instruments to help assess a child’s preference for violin, viola, cello, double bass, guitar, voice, drumming, and more.
-To enhance the musical offerings, we offer classes in art, dance, yoga, foreign language, musical theater, chess, and even knitting!
+Our faculty provide engaging introductions to musical instruments to help assess a child’s preference for violin, viola, cello, double bass, guitar, voice, ukulele, drumming, and more.
+To enhance the musical offerings, we offer classes in chess, yoga, and musical theater.
 From early Monday to late Friday, students learn new skills, gain confidence, and create lasting friendships.

 Montana Music Institute was founded by Carol Critelli, a Billings native and cellist, in 1984 as a Suzuki String Institute.
 At its origin, MMI sought to provide students the opportunity to develop their string instrument talents in a safe and stimulating environment.
 Over the years, MMI has grown to include other instruments and artistic interests.
-It has garnered a reputation statewide for top-notch musical instruction and for fostering a love of music and the arts.
-Now in our 33rd year, we continue to attract budding musicians and those who seek a quality introduction to music and the arts.
+It has garnered a reputation statewide for top-notch musical instruction and for fostering a love of music.
+Now in our 34th year, we continue to attract budding musicians and those who seek a quality introduction to music.

 Our vision is to provide an opportunity for young students to find lifelong joy and inspiration through learning, practicing, performing, listening to, and participating with others in music.
 Daily recitals give MMI students of all abilities a chance to perform polished pieces in front of a crowd, and allow for students to practice their recital etiquette as good listeners.
 No musical experience is necessary to attend MMI, and scholarships are available to help ensure no one is left out.